grvty-labs/django-openpay/README.md

 3. Create from JSX into Openpay:
     *   Cards

-4. Reflect through webhooks from Openpay into Django:
+4. Reflect updates through webhooks from Openpay into Django:
     *   Charges

+5. Refund or Capture Charges.

 Installation
 ------------